itsjafer/tv-show-recommendations/README.md

 # Recommendation Engine

 Using scraped data from Metacritic and IMDB, this model will take a TV Show as input and return 10 others that are recommended based on that show.
-Written in Python using mostly selectolax, scikit-learn, and pandas.
+Written in Python using mostly selectolax, scikit-learn, fuzzywuzzy, nltk, and pandas.

 ## Model